StrangeBeeCorp/docs/docs/thehive/operations/end-API-v0/API-v0-depreciation-notice.md

-# API v0 deprecation notice
+# API v0 Deprecation Notice

 This topic explains the deprecation of API v0 in TheHive and why you should upgrade to API v1.